 What is your favorite activity at camp?
 Have you had the fried chicken yet?
 I am so jealous you get to play outside and eat delicious homemade fried chicken, lucky duck!
 What do you like best about your counselors?

 You are a positive, kind, young lady.
 I know you are more than capable of pushing through the feeling of being sad in order to see all the amazing parts of camp.
 I want you to have so much fun these next two weeks, make new friends, and learn something new!
 Keep up the hard work of trying new ways of keeping the homesickness away (play with friends, swing on the swing set, laugh a lot!) and go make this the best day ever!

 Loving you always,

 If you daughter is feeling nervous or anxious before camp, it is important that you let her know that those feelings are completely normal.
-Most campers coming to camp for the first time get nervous and even our returning campers feel some anxiety entering the camp on opening day.
+Most campers coming to summer camp for the first time get nervous and even our returning campers feel some anxiety entering the camp on opening day.
 Let her know she is not the only one feeling that way.